Introduction to Financial Reporting

 Following are the benefits is:

-- Improved Legal Compliance: It improves legal compliance as the organization can comply more legal formalities due to public presentations.
+- Improved Legal Compliance: It improves legal compliance as the organization can comply with more legal formalities due to public presentations.

 Limitations of Financial Reporting